Alan Percy, 8th Duke of Northumberland

+Early life

+Percy was born in London on 17 April 1880.
+He was the son of Henry Percy, 7th Duke of Northumberland, and Lady Edith Campbell (a daughter of George Campbell, 8th Duke of Argyll).

+Among his siblings were his Henry Algernon George Percy, Earl Percy (who died unmarried), Lady Victoria Alexandra Percy (wife of Sir Robert Tidmarsh), Lady Mary Percy (who married Aymer Edward Maxwell), Lord William Richard Percy, Lord James Percy (who died unmarried), and Lord Eustace Sutherland Campbell Percy (who was created 1st Baron Percy of Newcastle).

+Career

 Military career

 Percy was a second lieutenant of the 2nd Volunteer Battalion the Queen's (Royal West Surrey Regiment), when he was admitted as a second lieutenant in the Grenadier Guards on 24 January 1900.
 He was part of a detachment sent to South Africa in March 1900 to reinforce the 3rd battalion during the Second Boer War, and served with his regiment there until the war ended.
 For his service, he received the Queen's South Africa Medal.
 Following the end of the war, he returned to the United Kingdom in August 1902.
-During his time as ADC in Canada, he undertook a wager to walk 111 miles from one city to another in three days—despite blizzards and heavy snowfall, he completed the challenge and won the wager.
+During his time as ADC to the Governor General of Canada, he undertook a wager to walk 111 miles from one city to another in three days—despite blizzards and heavy snowfall, he completed the challenge and won the wager.
 During the First World War he served with the Grenadier Guards, working with the Intelligence Department to provide eyewitness accounts of battles and the front line.
 His brother Lord William Percy also served during the war; wounded in 1915, he spent the remainder of the war working as a military attorney.
 He was made a Chevalier of the Légion d'honneur.
 On 1 October 1918 he was appointed Honorary Colonel of the 3rd (Reserve) Battalion, Queen's (Royal West Surrey Regiment).

 Political activities

 Politically Percy was a Tory diehard.
 He was a staunch supporter of the House of Lords.
 He wrote for the National Review on military matters.

-From 1921, he funded the Boswell Publishing Company, and then in 1922 until his death, the Patriot, a radical right-wing weekly which published articles by Nesta Webster and promulgated a mix of anti-communism and anti-semitism.
+From 1921, he funded the Boswell Publishing Company, and then in 1922 until his death, the Patriot, a radical right-wing weekly which published articles by Nesta Webster and promulgated a mix of anti-communism and antisemitism.

 In 1924, he acquired an interest in The Morning Post.